Adrien Rabiot transfer news: PSG midfielder to undergo Juventus medical on Monday | Goal.com

 PSG midfielder Rabiot set for medical with Juventus ahead of free transfer

-Paris Saint-Germain midfielder Adrien Rabiot is to undergo a medical with Juventus on Monday ahead of signing a five-year deal with the Turin club, Goal can confirm
+Paris Saint-Germain midfielder Adrien Rabiot is to undergo a medical with Juventus on Monday ahead of signing a five-year deal with the Turin club.

 The 24-year-old has not featured for PSG in 2019, despite being fully fit and available, following a public spat with the ownership over contract talks last year.